SCD-company/gitlab-times/README.md

 When you run development or test configuration, it will use this dump to restore a dev database from it.
 Now you need to provide your Oauth2 properties to the development/test environments.
 To do so, please

-4. Got to _gitlab-time-back/src/main/resources_ directory
+4. Go to _gitlab-time-back/src/main/resources_ directory
 5. Find file named _application-dev-template.properties_
 6. Copy it as _application-dev.properties_
 7. Edit it - insert your Oauth2 properties as stated inside the file